Great Smoky Mountains National Park – 10 Reasons to Visit this Ancient Wonder.

 **The weather here includes severe storms—tornadoes, strong winds, and hail—that can occur especially during the spring and summer months with March having the widest temperature swings.
 You can expect snowfall at any time during this month.

 **Great Smoky Mountains National Park weather is also dependent on elevation.
 The base of a mountain can be 10 – 20 degrees warmer than temperatures at higher elevations, so prepare accordingly.

-- Bring a Great Smoky Mountains National Park map and ask Great Smoky Mountains park rangers for additional safety tips when hiking or camping.
+Ask Great Smoky Mountains Park Rangers for additional safety tips when hiking or camping.

 This is not a sponsored post and all opinions expressed are my own.
 All photos are my own and are all rights reserved.
 Please do not reproduce them.
 All prints are available upon requests.

 I hope that you have enjoyed reading this blog and my adventure here will inspire you to travel to this ancient wonder.